mozilla/mozilla-opennews/what/index.md

 <img src="/media/img/convening.jpg" class="topline">
 <p class="caption">Collaborating on election data at our 2014 California Civic Data Code Convening.</p>

-<h2>{{ page.title }}</h2
+<h2>{{ page.title }}</h2>

-<p class="bodybig">We are building an ecosystem of programs and tools in support of the global community of journalists and coders who are creating the open technologies and processes journalism needs to thrive.</p>
+<p class="bodybig">At OpenNews, are building an ecosystem of programs and tools in support of the global community of journalists and coders who are creating the open technologies and processes journalism needs to thrive.</p>

 ### [Fellowships](fellowships/)